Bharat9848/notes/GC.md

 - GC runs parallely to application threads and cause pauses in all running threads.
 - It also do efficient object reallocation in between its minor and major cycles
 - One quick trick for optimizing GC operation based on this is to adjust the sizes of heap areas to best fit your applications’ needs.
+- **safepoints**
 - Garbage collection cycle events contain three phases –
-   1. marking = GC runs through the heap and marks everything either as live (referenced) objects, unreferenced objects or available memory space.
+   1. marking = GC runs through the heap starting from the root objects and marks everything either as live (referenced) objects.
+Marking performance is inversely proportional to the live data set.
+It is agnostic to size of the heap.
+GC roots are static variables
-   2. deletion = Unreferenced objects are then deleted
+   2. sweep = Unreferenced objects are then deleted.
+Its performance is proportional to heap size.
    3. copying/compaction.
 Remaining objects are compacted.
 In generational garbage collections, objects “age” and are promoted through 3 spaces in their lives – Eden, Survivor space and Tenured (Old) space.
 This shifting also occurs as a part of the compaction phase.
 - Collection Type
   1. Minor collection: GC runs on eden space.